DannieBGoode/criptomo/_posts/202001/en/2020-01-11-what-is-crypto.md

 ## Register

 You can order a card through this <a rel="nofollow" href="https://crypto.com/app/h2k1uihz91"> Crypto.com link </a> and receive $ 25 as a bonus if you get the Ruby Steel card or higher using the referral code **h2k1uihz91**.

+## Bonus

+Additionally you can optimize the card's cashback and use it with Apple Pay / Google Pay / Samsung Pay combining it with [Curve](/guide-curve-crypto/).